-Does Nora’s outfit choice or hairstyle really matter long-term?
-Nope… and if it’s going to cause a huge argument and create tension every morning, then I’m just going to take a step back and let her pick out her own clothes and do her own hair.
-I will still reserve the right to choose clothing and hairstyles on certain occasions, but for the most part, she can do her own thing.
+Does their outfit choice or hairstyle really matter long-term?
+Nope… and if it’s going to cause a huge argument and create tension every morning, then I’m just going to take a step back and let them pick out their own clothing and do their own hair.
+I will still reserve the right to choose clothing and hairstyles on certain occasions, but for the most part, they can do their own thing.

-Does the fact that she just hit her brother or yelled at me matter long-term?
+Does the fact that they just hit someone or yelled at me matter long-term?
 Yes!
-She cannot get away with being mean and rude to others without some sort of consequence and an apology.
+They cannot get away with being mean and rude to others without some sort of consequence and an apology.